-I am well on my way to becoming a barrister, and hope that one day my little munchkin will follow in my footsteps!
-I'm also a wife to a Grenadier Guard dealing with army life, and I write letters to Olivia as well as writing for the amazing blog we run over at www.mummykind.com
+I am a family law barrister, a mum to my 2 little munchkins, a step-mum to my amazing stepdaughter, and I'm also am army wife dealing with army life!
+I write letters to Olivia (and now to Éloïse too!) as well as writing for the amazing blog we run over at www.mummykind.com.

 Adapting to change is something we all struggle with, and we all know how change (and lots of it) can disrupt children and affect their wellbeing.